Begin your creative journey into the world of men’s fashion and style with your very own beginner’s guide.

-Wearing color below the waist is something few men do, so will definitely standout.
+Wearing color below the waist is something few men do, so you will definitely standout.

 Going back to our first tip on keeping things simple, the key is not to overthink style.
 Just remember a few basic rules when matching: Brown shoes?
 Brown belt.
 Black shoes?
 Black shoes.
 Make sure there is a match regardless of the color you choose.

 The shades don’t have to be identical, but the general colors do.
-However, the more contrast there is between your belt strap, your shoes, and other fashion accessories like your bag and hat, the less stylish you will look, so try to match the colors as closely as possible.
+However, the more contrast there is between your belt strap, your shoes, and other fashion accessories like your bag and hat, the less stylish you will look.
+Try to match the colors as closely as possible.

 They say there’s more important things in the world than money, and that’s certainly true.
 Your wallet is one of those things, so you better make sure it’s high quality.

-A ripped, scratched wallet is more likely to have you losing your cash than winning admiring glances, so if you have been carrying around a piece crafted from fake leather, synthetic fibers or — heaven forbid — Velcro in any shape or form, it’s time to invest in a decent wallet that does a better job of keeping your money secure while making you look good.
+A ripped, scratched wallet is more likely to have you losing your cash than winning admiring glances.
+If you have been carrying around a piece made from fake leather, synthetic fibers or — heaven forbid — Velcro in any shape or form, it’s time to invest in a decent wallet that does a better job of keeping your money secure while making you look good.

 For those men who value a classic look above all else, there is no beating a quality leather flip wallet, possibly one with a zip compartment for securing loose items.